 HADO (JUNPAKU) 240mm Gyuto

-A Gyuto is primarily used for slicing meat and larger ingredients.
-It is a general purpose knife that can be used for a wide variety of knife tasks involving fruits, vegetables, meat and fish.
+Gyuto knives are a Japanese-style Western chef's knife which translates to ‘cow sword’ or ‘beef knife’.
+They are primarily used for slicing meat and larger ingredients.
 The Gyuto is the heart of any knife range due to its versatility.

 The blade of this knife is hand forged by blacksmiths and the handles are made of wood.
 As a result, there will be minor variations in blade length, appearance of the blade finish, wood grain and colour.
 The product images should be treated as a close approximation of what will be received.